AthenZ/athenz/docs/design/user-certificate-feature.md

 **Threat:** A user requests an excessively long certificate lifetime.

 **Mitigations:**
-- Server enforces `userCertMaxTimeout` (default: 60 minutes).
+- Server enforces `userCertMaxTimeout` (default: 60 minutes) as an absolute cap.
-- Requested expiry is capped at the maximum regardless of the client's request.
+- A user's requested expiry can only reduce the effective timeout below the role-based (or default) timeout, never increase it.
+- Role-based timeouts are controlled by administrators through role tags in the user domain, not by end users.
 - Certificates cannot be refreshed — `refreshInstance()` always throws `FORBIDDEN`.

 #### 5.2.7 Impersonation via User Name Mismatch